-Only you know what motivates your cat – it may be freeze-dried chicken treats, bonita flakes, a Tickle Pickle, or some other favorite toy.
+Only you know what motivates your cat – it may be freeze-dried chicken treats, bonita flakes, a catnip kicker, or some other favorite toy.
 Whatever it is, make sure you only make it available inside their carrier.
 Call your cat to the carrier then reward him when he goes inside.
 It’s important that you don’t “trap” your cat inside.
 Let him explore and get comfortable on his own.
-He will be hesitant at first, but continue your encouragement and treats.
+He will be hesitant at first but continue your encouragement and treats.

 Feed Your Cat in the Carrier

 Try feeding your cat in the carrier by placing the bowl inside towards the back.
 If after a few days your cat still refuses to go in the carrier, it’s time to try other tactics.